JordyMoos/elm-quiz/README.md

 ## Run dev

 ```
-cd ./example
+cd ./example-simple
 yarn dev
 ```

 ## Build for prod

 ```
-cd ./example
+cd ./example-simple
 yarn prod
 ```

 ## How do i use this?

-See the example directory
+See the example-* directory

 ## DEMO TIME!